vpaulson/AzureStorageQueueDemoGAB2016/README.md

 		}

 6. If we now execute **processorders** we should see it work its way through the orders we had previously placed in the queue with the **placeorders** application.

+## Part 4 - Handling Visibility Timeout ##

+Since Azure Storage Queues operate on a At-Least-Once delivery method, we need to update our code to be aware of this visibility timeout to prevent unexpected handling of our messages.

+TODO

+## Part 5 - Retry Options ##

+Unfortunately, we do not live in a perfect world and as a result there can occasionally be errors accessing the queue.
+When those errors are potentially transient server issues we should retry our queue operations rather than fail.

+TODO